sonv/sonv.github.io/index.markdown

     src: /assets/img/profile.jpg
     alt: Profile
 ---
-I am a Mathematician working at Fulbright University Vietnam.
+I am a Mathematician located in Ho Chi Minh city, Vietnam.
 I was a Hans Rademacher Instructor in the Department of Mathematics at the University of Pennsylvania from 2021-2022.
 Prior to Fall 2021, I was a student of [Gautam Iyer](https://www.math.cmu.edu/~gautam/) and [Bob Pego](https://www.math.cmu.edu/~bobpego/) at Carnegie Mellon University.